World War II internment camp pilgrimages renew political roots in age of Trump

+LOS ANGELES — At the start of a pilgrimage last month to one of the 10 internment camps in California that held Japanese-Americans during World War II, an official associated with the camp was giving a speech about the need to resist President Donald Trump's policies and rhetoric.

+Someone uttered an expletive in protest, then said, “This isn’t political," Kathy Masaoka recalled.

-Heads turned, and within seconds, Masaoka yelled back “this is political” as shouting filled the room.
-Some attendees asserted that the very space they were in, where so many of their ancestors had been removed from their homes years ago, was political, Masaoka recalled.
+Masaoka said she yelled back, “This is political,” as shouting filled the room.
+Some in attendance angrily asserted that the space they were in, where so many of their ancestors had been forcibly relocated to after being removed from their homes, was indeed political, Masaoka recalled.

 “One of the main things you take away from pilgrimages is the understanding that what happened with our families could still happen today,” she said.
 “And you have a responsibility to speak out about that.”

-The Tule Lake pilgrimage is one of several organized trips to former incarceration camp sites.
-They are often composed of a one-day program with cultural performances, interfaith ceremonies, and a walking tour of the site.
+The weekend-long pilgrimage to the Tule Lake Segregation Center is one of several organized trips to former incarceration camp sites that often include cultural performances, interfaith ceremonies and walking tours.

-The events allow third- and fourth-generation Japanese Americans to reflect on their parents’ and grandparents’ experiences and those outside the Japanese-American community to learn about a period of U.S. history during which approximately 120,000 people of Japanese descent, many of them U.S. citizens, had their constitutional rights stripped based on their race following President Franklin D. Roosevelt’s Executive Order 9066.
+The events allow third- and fourth-generation Japanese-Americans to reflect on their parents’ and grandparents’ experiences and others to learn about a period of U.S. history in which approximately 120,000 people of Japanese descent, many of them U.S. citizens, had their constitutional rights stripped based on their race based on President Franklin D. Roosevelt’s Executive Order 9066.

-This year, the Tule Lake Committee wove the current political climate into its programming, holding a rally in solidarity with families being separated and detained at the California-Mexico border.
+This year, the Tule Lake Committee wove the current political climate into its programming, holding a rally in solidarity with families being separated and detained at the Mexican border.

 The rally look place in front of the Tule Lake jail, and attendees were encouraged to paint signs and join camp survivors and their descendants as they chanted “Kodomo no tame ni, they’re our children, set them free.”
 "Kodomo no tame ni" translates to “for the sake of the children” and is said to encourages others to think about and care for the next generation.